juanpallotta/LPP/README.md

 * `Molecular_Density (points)`: Molecular density profile to be used in the inversion module.
 * `Pressure_Ground_Level (time)`: Atmospheric pressure at site level (to be used in future versions of LPP).
 <!-- * `Range_Corrected_Lidar_Signal_L1 (time, channels, points)`:  Range corrected lidar signals.
 These signals has all the corrections as the time and spatial averaging set for this data level in the corresponding configuration file passed as third argument. -->
 * `Raw_Lidar_Data_L1 (time, channels, points)`: Raw lidar data used in level 1.
-These signals has the all the corrections need for produce the cloud mask, like zero-bin correction and time and spatial averaging.
+These signals has the all the corrections need for produce the cloud mask, like zero-bin and bias correction as the time and spatial averaging set for this data level.
 * `Start_Time_L1 (time)`: Start time expressed in elapsed seconds since its epoch time (seconds since 1, January 1970).
 * `Stop_Time_L1 (time)`: Stop time expressed in elapsed seconds since its epoch time (seconds since 1, January 1970).
 * `Temperature_Ground_Level (time)`:  Atmospheric temperature at site level (to be used in future versions of LPP)..